 Burgess Hill Girls is located close to Burgess Hill train station which is easily accessible by both local and international students.
 There are dedicated mini-buses that collect students from outlying areas including Worthing, Washington, Lewes, Horsham, East Grinstead, Crawley, and Brighton.

 Burgess Hill Girls was established in response to local demand from parents in the year 1906.
 It was inaugurated under the guidance of Miss Beatrice Goode and her sisters Patricia and Ada with an aim to impart quality education to girls’ equivalent to what boys were receiving at that time.
 The school initially embraced the PNEU system of schooling which was set up by Charlotte Mason.
-Although it was initially located on Church Road, it was moved to its current location for the necessary expansion during the year 1928.

 Burgess Hill Girls is faithful to its values of leadership and innovation in education, and committed to single-sex education, to empower the girls to become successful, confident and develop a sense of moral responsibility to society.